GoogleChromeLabs/comlink/README.md

 ### `proxy(endpoint)`

 `proxy` creates an ES6 proxy and sends all operations through the channel behind `endpoint`.
 The other end of the channel should be passed to `expose`.
+Note that as of now all parameters for function or method invocations will be either transfered or structurally cloned.
+As a result, callbacks are currently not supported.

 ### `expose(rootObj, endpoint)`